Kombucha is a fermented, lightly fizzing sweetened black or green tea drink.

 - 4 Green tea (bags)/ / 2 spoons of green tea (leaves)

 - 1/4 cup Natural unrefined cane sugar

-After 3 weeks strain the mixture into a sterilized bottle, you can add flavor to the drink by adding sliced Ginger for example (or any other flavor that you like Rose petals, Lavender, Strawberries..)
+- After three weeks strain the mixture into a sterilized bottle, you can add flavourings to the drink by adding sliced Ginger for example (or any other flavour that you like Rose petals, Lavender, Strawberries).

-Use only glass or plastic materials and not any kind of metal in the process of brewing!
+Use only glass or plastic materials and not any metal in the process of brewing!